ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 ::: TODO
 - Prio 1: all sections need major rewrites/updates, almost everything is missing
 - Prio 2: introduce and describe the pseudocode we use in this book

+we use indent based blocks, and don't use curly braces to denote blocks
 :::

 This section explains the pseudocode that we will use throughout the book.